Ulitkad/mcStats-parser/README.md

 To specify the correct statistic path for the `--pars` argument, follow these steps:

 1. **Locate a player's stats file**
     Go to the `stats/` folder inside your Minecraft world save (e.g. `world/stats/`).
-Open any `.json` file inside — these files are named by player UUID.
+Open any `.json` file inside.

 2. **Inspect the structure**
     Open the JSON file and look for the `"stats"` object.
-Inside, statistics are grouped by categories like `"minecraft:custom"`, `"minecraft:mined"`, `"minecraft:used"`, etc.
+Inside, statistics are grouped by categories like `"minecraft:custom"`, `"minecraft:broken"`, `"minecraft:used"`, etc.

 3. **Choose a statistic path**
     Navigate through the nested keys to find the statistic you're interested in.
     Example:
    ```json
    {
      "stats": {